An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 21. Can a 12-lead EKG be used to determine cardiac output?

-22. What is counted vertically on the EKG grid paper?
+22. What is measured vertically on EKG grid paper?

 Voltage

-23. What is the duration of each large square on EKG paper?
+23. What is the duration represented by each large square on EKG paper?

-24. Which phase can a strong stimulus cause depolarization of cardiac cells?
+24. In which phase can a strong stimulus depolarize cardiac cells?

 25. Which leads are considered bipolar leads?